Kevin-Kurka/rabbithole/backend/src/services/GraphTraversalService.README.md

 **Returns**:
 - `found`: Boolean indicating if path exists
 - `pathLength`: Number of edges in path
-- `totalWeight`: Accumulated veracity score (product of edge weights)
+- `totalWeight`: Accumulated credibility score (product of edge weights)
 - `nodes`: Array of nodes in path order
 - `edges`: Array of edges connecting path nodes